rybak/jira-version-sorter/README.md

 Tested only on JIRA server v7.1.6.

 ## Prerequisites
-- python3
+- python3 is installed.
-- pip3 package `requests` is installed
+- pip3 package `requests` is installed.
-- Your JIRA account has permission to edit JIRA versions
+- Your JIRA account has permission to edit JIRA versions.
-- You have a certificat file, needed to access the JIRA website.
+- You have a certificate file, needed to access the JIRA website.

 ## Usage
 1. Manually make sure that all first builds (".0" at the end) are positioned